Doug Bentley: Chicago Black Hawks

 The Chicago Black Hawks signed Bentley to a contract in the fall of 1939.
 He had previously been placed on the protected list of the Montreal Canadiens, meaning they were the only NHL team eligible to sign him to a contract.
 They subsequently dealt his NHL rights to the Boston Bruins for Vic Myles.
 When he and brother Max went to Boston for a tryout camp, Bruins' owner Art Ross declared them "among the worst amateurs to come to my camp".
 However, by the time Chicago signed him, Bentley had established himself as one of the top forwards on the prairies.

 Bentley appeared in 39 games in his rookie campaign with Chicago, scoring 12 goals and 19 points.
 His brother Max joined him early in the 1941–42 season, and the pair were placed on a line together.
 After two years of development with the Black Hawks, Bentley emerged as the NHL's scoring leader in 1942–43 with 73 points, a total that tied Cooney Weiland's NHL record for points in a season.
 He was the first Black Hawks player to finish as the scoring leader, and finished second in voting for the Hart Trophy as most valuable player.

 World War II had decimated the rosters of all NHL teams, and with the Black Hawks searching for players, Max and Doug convinced the team to sign their brother Reg.
 The trio made history on January 1, 1943, when they became the first all-brother line the NHL had seen.
 Two nights later, Max and Doug assisted on Reg's first, and only, NHL goal.
 It is the only time in league history that a trio of family members recorded the goal and assists on a scoring play.
 While Max and Doug were established NHL stars, Reg played only 11 games in his NHL career.

+In 1943–44, Bentley again led the NHL in goal scoring with 38, and was named a first team All-Star at left wing for the second consecutive season.
+In games 4 and 5 of the 1944 semifinals, Bradley scored three goals in each game to become the first NHL player in history to record back-to-back "hat tricks" in the postseason (a mark not accomplished again until Jari Kurri in 1985); he also was the first Black Hawks player to record a hat trick in a playoff game.